← Back to Blog

 81% of NZ AI users are bringing their own tools to work.

-4. Workers know AI literacy matters for career leverage
+4. Workers know literacy matters for career leverage

-- 91% of Kiwi workers are already using generative AI to some degree in their role.
+• 91% of Kiwi workers use generative AI to some degree in their role.

 So the literacy gap is not about apathy.
 The appetite is already there.
-The real shortage is enough structured, role-specific learning that turns casual use into reliable skill.
+The real shortage is enough structured, role-specific learning to turn casual use into reliable judgment.

 5. Employers still do not know how to build literacy at scale

-- 55% of organisations say AI has created new career opportunities.
-(AI Forum NZ, 2025)
+• 55% of organisations say AI has created new career opportunities.

 What these New Zealand AI literacy statistics really mean